-At Nebraska, we develop Complete Engineers®.Technical knowledge is foundational to our education, empowering us to provide solutions to current and emerging challenges through knowledge and skills.
-Collaboration and adoption of solutions relies on our ongoing investment in developing skills in competencies enhancing our professional, personal, and interpersonal dimensions.
+At Nebraska, we develop Complete Engineers®.Technical knowledge is the foundation of our education, empowering us to provide solutions to current and emerging challenges.
+Collaborating and adopting solutions relies on our ongoing choice to develop skills in competencies that enhance our professional, personal and interpersonal dimensions.

 Our Technical FoundationWe apply appropriate technical concepts to innovate, create and develop solutions to address broader challenges of communities and society.
 We use, and continuously expand, our knowledge and expertise.

 The Complete Engineer® Competencies

 We see and embrace our differences and make inclusion a priority.
 We know diversity of people and ideas empowers us to address challenges and leads us to creativity and innovation.

 We effectively connect through respectful collaborative exchanges of information and ideas.
 We build relationships and achieve successful outcomes through our many forms of communication.

 We act with integrity as we serve and deliver on personal needs and the needs of others and our many communities.
 We responsibly use initiative, empathy, openness, and organization to move toward shared goals.

 We make a positive impact on the world around us by being engaged, solving problems and making a difference.
 We create a better future by actively contributing to our professions and communities.

 We create accountable, engaged, productive teams that collaborate across disciplines.
 We respect the contributions of all members and their unique roles and perspectives as we work toward our specific objectives.